OpenNebula/one-swap/README.md

 Depending on GRUB2 boot up complexity and configuration, boot process would require to be fixed by OS recovery tools (SystemRescueCD or Ubuntu Live Recovery)

+- Windows

+Windows is only compatible with virt-v2v style conversion, will refuse to use `--custom` or `--fallback`.

 # Usage

 * Define your vCenter Options: